efsalvarenga/CV/index.md

 __Upstream Data Scientist__ | Shell Upstream IDA
  _The Hague - NL (Sep 2018 - Present)_

-I am the team focal point for wells, reservoir and facilities management, delivering data science and operational research projects for deep water and unconventional oil fields.
+I am the team focal point for new business development, subsurface and wells - delivering data science and operational research projects for deep water and unconventional oil fields.
 - Designined IG & IDA's residency programme for Petroleum Engineers to upskill their digital capabilities through the delivery of analytics projects within the IDA team
 - Delivering 2019's #1 & #2 projects for unconventionals technology - the Early Productivity Index Calculator (EPIC) and Production Optimisation & Surveillance Tool (POST)- with combined estimated NPV of $24m
 - Conceived and currently delivering Brazil Advanced Data Analytics (BRADA) program in areas such as reservoir engineering, production allocation and wells integrity surveillance, with an estimated NPV of $20m